fedora-infra/fmn/fmn/web/docs/about.rst

 - "relates to the package *nethack*"
 - "relates to a package *owned by me in pkgdb*"

-We have a long list of filters defined.
+We have a long list of rules defined.
 You'll see them when you go to set up your first chain

 Chain
 -----

-To craft your preferences, you will build chains out of filters.
+To craft your preferences, you will build chains out of rules.
 Chains have a name (that you give them).
 An example could be something like:

 - My bodhi packager chain